FCzajkowski/NimbleDB/README.md

 ------------------

 > [!IMPORTANT]
 > Project is still in early development, there might be some issues.
-If any accur, please **create new issue**
+If any accure, please **create new issue**